Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Introduction

 In a seminal paper, Angluin et al.~\cite{AngluinAER07} proved that the predicates that can be decided by population protocols correspond precisely to the properties expressible in Presburger arithmetic, the first-order theory of addition.

-To execute a population protocol, the scheduler picks two agents uniformly at random and executed a pairwise transition on these agents.
-This process is repeated until a stable consensus has emerged.
-By counting the expected number of transitions for inputs of a certain size, one can define the \emph{time complexity} of a protocol.\footnote{More commonly, one considers \emph{parallel time}, the number of transitions divided by the number of agents.}
+To execute a population protocol, the scheduler picks two agents uniformly at random and executes a pairwise transition on these agents.
+These two agents interact and may change states.
+The number of agents does not change during the computation.
+It will be denoted $m$ throughout this paper.

-For example, there exist protocols deciding the majority predicate from above in $\O(m^2)$ interactions, where $m$ is the number of agents.

-In the area of time complexity, several strong results have been obtained.
-A general construction is given in \cite{AngluinADFP06}, which can decide \emph{any} predicate expressible in Presburger arithmetic within $\O(m^2\log m)$ interactions.
 Population protocols are often extended with a \emph{leader} ― an auxiliary agent not part of the input, which can assist the computation.
-It is known that this does not increase the expressive power of the model, i.e.\ it can still decide precisely the predicates expressible in Presburger Arithmetic.
-However, \cite{AngluinAE08a} gives a general construction that runs within $\O(m\operatorname{polylog}m)$ interactions.
-Together with the $\Omega(m^2/\operatorname{polylog}m)$ lower bound for ordinary protocols shown in~\cite{AAEGR17} it follows that leaders enable protocols to be faster.
+It is known that this does not increase the expressive power of the model, i.e.\ it can still decide precisely the predicates expressible in Presburger arithmetic.
+However, it is known that leaders enable an exponential speed-up~\cite{AngluinAE08a,AlistarhAEGR17} in terms of the time that is needed to come to a consensus.

-Another line of research considers a variant of population protocols in which the number of states grows with the number of agents (e.g.\ $\O(\log m)$ states, or even $\O(\log\log m)$ states).
-In this model, faster protocols can be achieved as well, see e.g.~\cite{AAEGR17,AlistarhAG18,AlistarhG18,ElsasserR18,GS20}.

-However, even without allowing the state space to grow, many of the above constructions need a large number of states.
-We estimate, for example, that the protocols of~\cite{AngluinAE08a} needs tens of thousands of states.
+\parag{Space complexity} Many constructions in the literature need a large number of states.
+We estimate, for example, that the protocols of~\cite{AngluinAE08a} need tens of thousands of states.
 This is a major obstacle to implementing these protocols in chemical reactions, as every state corresponds to a chemical compound.
-If equipped with digital storage, the number of bits an agent needs to store its state corresponds to the logarithm of the number of states ― not as prohibitive, but still something that is desirable to minimise.

-Recently, a number of results regarding \emph{space complexity} of population protocols have appeared, i.e.\ the minimal number of states necessary to decide a given predicate.
-To this end, we need to define a reasonable notion for the \emph{length} of a predicate.
-A natural family of predicates to consider are threshold predicates of the form $\varphi(x)\Leftrightarrow x\ge k$, where $k\in\N$ is a constant and corresponds to the length.
-(These predicates are also referred to as “flock-of-birds” predicates.)
-Intuitively, a protocol for $x\ge k$ decides whether the number of agents participating in the computation is at least $k$.

-The original construction in~\cite{AngluinADFP06} uses $\Theta(k)$ states for such a predicate.
-This was improved by Blondin, Esparza and Jaax~\cite{BlondinEJ18} to $\Theta(\log k)$ states for ordinary protocols and ― perhaps surprisingly ― to $\Theta(\log\log k)$ states for protocols with a leader.
-A constant-factor improvement for the former bound was later given in~\cite{Kozachinskiy21}.
-We remark that the $\Theta(\log\log k)$ result is not a construction for arbitrary flock-of-bird predicates, it only produces protocols for some infinite family of thresholds.